Why Patients Choose Penn Medicine's Lung Transplant Program

 - Patient survival rates that consistently meet or exceed national averages.

-- A streamlined referral process and standard three-day patient evaluation designed to safely and efficiently move patients through the transplant listing process.
+- A streamlined referral process and expedited evaluation process designed to safely and efficiently move patients through the transplant listing process.

 - Lodging for out-of-town patients and families at the new Clyde F. Barker Penn Transplant House.